The Cases of Elegance in Juggling

-In this post, i'd like to show you some of the jugglers i've seen recently who showed some elegance and style, who's performances contribute to bringing juggling into a respectable performance art.
+In this post, i'd like to show you some of the jugglers i've seen recently who showed some elegance and style, whose performances contribute to bringing juggling into a respectable performance art.

 Here we can see that the artist has taken juggling not as a matter of dexterity-demonstration mixed with insensibilities, but a matter of grace, where every of her bodily movements are a expression of artistry.
 Here, her particular style and creativity is shown as a samba-dance, thoroughly integrated with the music and juggling moves.